borenstein-lab/MUSiCC/README.rst

 ========
 Examples
 ========
-In the *examples* directory, the file *simulated_ko_relative_abundance.tab* contains simulated KO abundance measurements of 20 samples described in the
+In the *musicc/examples* directory, the file *simulated_ko_relative_abundance.tab* contains simulated KO abundance measurements of 20 samples described in the
 MUSiCC manuscript.
 Using this file as input for MUSiCC results in the following files:

 - simulated_ko_MUSiCC_Normalized.tab (only normalization)